jpetuchovas/blog/src/posts/thoughts-on-ultralearning.md

 Most of my pastimes involve acquiring new knowledge (e.g., learning core [functional programming](https://en.wikipedia.org/wiki/Functional_programming) concepts) or directly practicing a skill (e.g., correctly performing a pull-up).
 The same can be said about my profession: working on software projects requires constant learning.

-To maximize the benefits of such learning efforts, I‘ve always been on the lookout for effective learning strategies.
+To maximize the benefits of such learning efforts, I’ve always been on the lookout for effective learning strategies.
 One good resource on the best ways to learn is [Scott Young’s blog](https://www.scotthyoung.com/blog/articles/) that I have been following for quite a while[^1].
 So, I was excited to read his new book *[Ultralearning](https://www.scotthyoung.com/blog/ultralearning/)*.

 ## Why Read the Book?